pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 1. Enable all the plugins.
 (Top Left in the UI)
 1. Enable Candles and FXGlow.
 (Top Right in the UI)
 1. Click High setting button.
 (Top Right in the UI)
-1. Configure the rules for "tree" and "\" as shown in the image below.
+1. Configure the rules for `tree` and `\` as shown in the image below.
 (Bottom of the Mesh Mask/Reference list in the center)
 1. Configure the rest of the options as shown in the image below.
 (Options box in the bottom)
 ![dyndolod](images/dyndolod.png)
 1. Click OK to build DynDOLOD output. (~30 minutes)